LouisMazel/maz-ui/packages/docs/docs/composables/use-idle-timeout.md

 {{ $frontmatter.description }}

 ::: tip
-Useful to know exactly time spend by user on your website
+A plugin to know the amount of time a user has spent on your website
 :::

 ## Demo